zapata-engineering/orquestra-sdk/docs/tutorials/jupyter-sdk.rst

     ray_workflow_run = wf_hello().run(ray_config)

-Running Workflows with QE
+Running Workflows with CE
 =========================

-Running workflows with QE requires transmitting the code to the QE runtime.
+Running workflows with CE requires transmitting the code to the CE runtime.
 This can be done in one of two ways: via a Git or Github import, or an inline import.
 The method used is controlled by setting the ``source_import`` parameter of the task definition.
-Tasks defined in a Jupyter notebook will default to an inline import.
+Tasks will default to an inline import.

-As with Ray, a configuration must be defined telling Orquestra what runtime should be used, and this will then be passed to as an argument to ``prepare`` or ``run`` (whichever you are using).
+As with Ray, a configuration must be defined telling Orquestra what runtime should be used, and this will then be passed to as an argument to ``run``.

 .. code-block:: python

-    qe_config = sdk.RuntimeConfig.qe(
+    ce_config = sdk.RuntimeConfig.ce(
         uri = "https://uri/of/cluster",
         token = "authorization token providing access to the cluster", project_dir = "path/to/dir", # Optional.
 Path of the project directory.
 Defaults to the current dir.